-Found in every association’s ethical code is a statement that requires counselors to monitor their personal well-being while treating clients.
-For counselors to be at their best – and provide the best care to their clients – it’s imperative they take care of themselves first.
+Found in every association’s ethical code is a statement that requires clinicians to monitor their personal well-being while treating clients.
+For you to be at their best – and provide the best care to your clients – it’s imperative you take care of yourself first.

 In the Introduction of Section C of the American Counselors Association’s Code of Ethics, it states, “Counselors engage in self-care activities to maintain and promote their own emotional, physical, mental, and spiritual well-being to best meet their professional responsibilities.”

 Some associations go further to explain how a counselor should proceed if they are unable to continue treating patients.
 According to the American Psychological Association’s Ethical Principles of Psychologists and Code of Conduct standard 2.06(a&b):

 “Psychologists refrain from initiating an activity when they know or should know that there is a substantial likelihood that their personal problems will prevent them from performing their work-related activities in a competent manner.
 When psychologists become aware of personal problems that may interfere with their performing work-related duties adequately, they take appropriate measures, such as obtaining professional consultation or assistance and determine whether they should limit, suspend or terminate their work-related duties.”